DanArmstrong124/themonkees/README.md

 - Music page - Where the user can find TheMonkees audio and videos.
 - Video - The user can access a video of TheMonkees music.
+- Audio - The user can access 4 audio (mp3)'s of TheMonkees music.
+- Spotify link - The user can access TheMonkees music via the spotify link.

 - About page - Where the user can find more information about TheMonkees.